hudrazine/claude-code-toolkit/plugins/git-workflow/commands/draft-pr.md

 Based on the above context, create a Draft Pull Request for this branch.

+1. First, use the Skill tool to invoke `git-workflow:draft-pr` skill for detailed workflow guidance
+2. Follow the skill's procedure to create a well-structured Draft PR

 **IMPORTANT**: DO NOT open browser (`--web` is prohibited).
 DO NOT force-push or rebase unless explicitly instructed.